Create a knockout LinkedIn profile

-This should be pretty straight forward.
-Include any tertiary education, high level secondary education and vocational training.
+This should be pretty straightforward.
+Include any tertiary education, high-level secondary education and vocational training.
 There is no need to include your primary school or (and yes this does happen), your kindergarten.

 Include the institution you attended, the dates you attended and the qualification you achieved.

-If you volunteer, or have volunteered, this is a great opportunity to show off your sense of social responsibility.
+If you volunteer or have volunteered, this is a great opportunity to show off your sense of social responsibility.
 You can use a similar process to how you created your “experience” sections.
 Be clear and concise about your tasks and the experiences you had.
 Include all relevant volunteering.

 There are two schools of thought with this section – love it or hate it.

-Endorsements come from your connections (those people you have linked with).
+Endorsement of your skillset comes from your connections (those people you have linked with).
 At times, it can be quite easy to accidentally endorse someone for skills, including skills they don’t actually have.
 If this happens to you, you can go into your profile and remove that endorsement.

 On the opposite end of the scale to endorsements, recommendations are an excellent addition to your LinkedIn profile.
-When someone gives you a recommendation, they have to take to the time go in and action it; think about it and write it.
+When someone gives you a recommendation, they have to take to the time to go in and action it; think about it and write it.

 You will get a notification of any endorsements and you can choose to publish them or not.